ioccc-src/winner/1994/schnitzi/README.md

 Compare the output of the program with its source.
 Sure the output is different, but there is more than meets the `diff`'s eye.
 Can you find out why?

+You might also wish to redirect the output to another file, compile it and compare how it works to the original code.

 ## Author's remarks: